Ocelot (vehicle): History

 Force Protection Industries in America and Europe has developed several mine-resistant vehicles with V-shaped hulls since 2000, including the Buffalo and the Cougar (specific variants of which were bought by the British military as the Mastiff, Ridgeback, and Wolfhound, and by the Iraqi military as the Badger).
 These have demonstrated improved protection of soldiers exposed to blast threats.
 Both the Buffalo and the Cougar are large and heavy.
 Force Protection developed the Ocelot to meet the need for a smaller, lighter, more versatile vehicle that could still provide protection against blasts.

 The Ocelot was first shown in September 2009 by Force Protection Europe at the Defence Systems and Equipment International exhibition in London.
-Two units were purchased by the British Ministry of Defence (MoD) in April 2010 for further testing.
+Two were purchased by the British Ministry of Defence (MoD) in April 2010 for further testing.

 On 22 September 2010, the MoD announced that the Ocelot would replace the Snatch Land Rover, the previous LPPV, which has received criticism for its lack of protection against roadside bombs.
 The MoD has renamed the vehicle Foxhound in line with the "dog" names given to other wheeled armoured vehicles in British use, such as Mastiff and Ridgeback.
-The original order was for 300 vehicles at a cost of £270m, with another 25 ordered in 2012 at a cost of £30m.
+The original order was for 300 vehicles at a cost of £270 million, with another 25 ordered in 2012 at a cost of £30 million.

 On 17 June 2012, it was announced by the MoD that the Foxhound had been delivered to Afghanistan and was undergoing final tests and evaluation before being deployed on operations.

 On 18 January 2015, Defense News reported that General Dynamics was offering Ocelot to Canada as a replacement for its special forces Humvees.